AchrafKassioui/Learning-iOS-Dev/README.md

 *16 October 2024*

-I switched my Xcode project from Swift 5 to Swift 6, and I got about 64 errors and counting.
+I switched my Xcode project from Swift 5 to Swift 6 and got 64 errors and counting.
 Most errors have to do with `@MainActor`, `non-'Sendable' type`, and thread safety.
 I'll investigate one particular example.

 I have a top-level Core Graphics function designed to generate a SpriteKit texture.
 I often use Core Graphics functions to generate textures like grids and drop shadows.
 A generator would look something like this: